PREMIUM GOLD GRADE SHILAJIT RESIN 10G. HIMALAYAN MOUNTAINS.

 Regular price £29.95 GBP

-Shilajit has been touted for millennia by Ayurveda’s Materia Medica as the best carrier of energy and nutrition into the human body.
+Shilajit has been touted for millennia by Ayurveda’s Materia Medica as the best carrier of energy and nutrition in the human body.

 - Buy one and get one absolutely FREE with your next order *T&C apply – refer to the enclosed instruction booklet for more details